 By Howard Markel

-Our Op-Ed section features eight of the best minds currently working to improve the public's health.
-In this issue, they tackle the subjects of global polio eradication, the slow growth of health care spending, lead poisoning, and the medicalization of HIV prevention.
+Our op-ed section features some of the best minds currently working to improve the public's health.
+In this issue, they take on issues ranging from the increasing and important role of women in delivering health care, the pitfalls of health care lobbyists, and the future of the community health centers program.

 Benefits Gained, Benefits Lost: Comparing Baby Boomers to Other Generations in a Longitudinal Cohort Study of Self-Rated Health

 We hear all the time that "60 is the new 40."
 But are today’s baby boomers really healthier than their counterparts in other generations?
 This study, which analyzes the Canadian Longitudinal National Population Health Survey—suggests that they are not likely to be healthier than other generations.

 By Elizabeth M Badley, Mayilee Canizares, Anthony V. Perruccio, Sheilah Hogg-Johnson, Monique A.M.
 Gignac

 The Role of Parents in Public Views of Strategies to Address Childhood Obesity in the United States

 This study finds that the American public—both men and women and those with and without children—holds parents highly responsible and largely to blame for childhood obesity.
 Despite high attributions of responsibility, there was support for broad policy actions, particularly school-based obesity prevention policies.

 By Julia A. Wolfson, Sarah E. Gollust, Jeff Niederdeppe, Colleen L. Barry